K-JBoon/TOTEM/README.md

 # totpgen

-totpgen is a tool for managing and generating TOTP tokens on the command line quickly You can configure your tokens with the CLI interface or directly in your config directory
+totpgen is a tool for managing and generating TOTP tokens on the command line quickly.
+You can configure your tokens with the CLI interface or directly in your config directory.

 ## Usage